Do birthday cards get meaner as we get older or do we get meaner because we get old?

 So When Does It Turn?

-However ill-placed, it makes me think there’s a market for some transitional teenage greeting cards that read: “Happy Birthday, Snot-Nose” and “Remember when you used to listen to Mom and Dad?
+However ill-conceived, it makes me think there’s a market for some transitional teenage greeting cards that read: “Happy Birthday, Snot-Nose!” and “Remember when you used to listen to Mom and Dad?
 We don’t either; Good Luck and Happy Birthday.”

 But I don’t have the heart.

 Kids don’t need that kind of help transitioning into the realities of adulthood.